aalavandhaann/blueprint-js/README.md

 ## Contribute!

-This project requires a lot more work.
-In general, it was rushed through various prototype stages, and never refactored as much as it probably should be.
-We need your help!
+This project and the [original project](https://github.com/furnishup/blueprint3d) requires a lot more work.
+If you are someone like yodha of typescript then kindly visit the original project, the author is a wonderful human being who facilitated this idea, efforts, and materials in the first place.
+Else you are someone like me who likes to play around with es6 then you can use this one.

 Please contact us if you are interested in contributing.

-### Todos
+### Todos and hurrays on completed ones

-- More complete documentation (based on the TypeDoc comments)
+- More complete documentation of classes (This is necessary and must do for others to contribute)
-- Test suite (e.g. jasmine)
 - Make it easier to build a complete application using blueprint3d (cleaner API, more inclusive base, easier integration with a backend)
 - Better serialization format for saving/loading "designs"
-- Remove the dependency on jquery from the core source!
+- JQuery is not used at all, instead I used the eventdispatcher from threejs (hurray)
 - Better use of npm conventions and packaging
-- Various bug fixes
+- Various bug fixes  (hurray for items that are stuck and don't move)
-- refactor three/* - use of classes, lambdas
+- refactor three/*
-- update to current threejs
+- update to current threejs  (hurray)
 - introduce a more formal persistency format
 - put all relevant settings into Core.Configuration to make them read-/writeable, User settings?
 - complete type docs for all entities
-- there're a few TODO_Ekki's left, kill them all
+- there're a few TODO_Ekki's left, kill them all (let me know Yodha)

 ## Directory Structure